MAIF/otoroshi/manual/src/main/paradox/entities/global-config.md

 ###  Global plugins

-* `Enabled`: enabled all global plugins
+* `Enabled`: enable the use of global plugins
 * `Plugins on new Otoroshi engine`: list of plugins used by the new Otoroshi engine
-* `Plugins on old Otoroshi engine`: list of plugins bused by the old Otoroshi engine
+* `Plugins on old Otoroshi engine`: list of plugins used by the old Otoroshi engine
 * `Plugin configuration`: the overloaded configuration of plugins

 ###  Proxies